Seekatar/seekatar.github.io/_posts/2024-08-15-feature-flags.md

 {% endraw %}
 ```

-The Docker command runs Trivy against the image we have built locally and writes the results to a JSON file in the agent's temp directory.
-The `--ignore-unfixed` parameter tells Trivy not to report on vulnerabilities which do not have fixes, since I don't want to annoy developers with non-actionable warnings.
+The Docker command runs Trivy against the locally built image and writes the results to a JSON file in the agent's temp directory.
+The `--ignore-unfixed` parameter tells Trivy not to report on vulnerabilities that do not have fixes, since I don't want to annoy developers with non-actionable warnings.
 The PowerShell script processes the JSON to create a concise report.
 It will also set the step's result to warning, and if there are HIGH or CRITICAL and the `failIfHigh` parameter is set to true, it will fail the step and the pipeline.
 It sets these results via the [logging commands](https://learn.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash) `task.logIssue` and `task.complete`.

-I could add these steps to the end of the `steps/build.yml` template file, but instead I'll create a job template that will call two templates.
+I could add these steps to the end of the `steps/build.yml` template file, but instead, I'll create a job template that will call two templates.

 ```yaml
 {% raw %}